selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 |------------------|--------------|-----------------------------------------------------------------------------------------------|
 |Upload dashboard  | Oct 15, 2021 | Upload dashbaord to Tableau Public to enable user to interact with data.                      |
 |Datasource update | Every 2 days | In order to accurately capture daily updates, datasource update is scheduled for every 2 days.|
- * This has been stopped as of Nov 7, 2021.
+ * Update has been stopped as of Nov 7, 2021.*

 <a name="type2">
 ## Type2: Report